Loyd Jowers trial: Trial and decision

 The jury required only one hour of deliberations to reach a unanimous verdict that King was assassinated as a result of a conspiracy.
-They found Jowers responsible, and also found that "government agencies" were among the co-conspirators.
+They found Jowers responsible, and also found that government agencies were among the co-conspirators.
 The King family was granted the $100 they requested in damages, and they saw the verdict as vindication.
 King's son Dexter said, "This is the period at the end of the sentence.
 So please, after today, we don't want questions like, 'Do you believe James Earl Ray killed your father?'
 I've been hearing that all my life.
 No, I don't, and this is the end of it."
 Dexter further emphasized that "the shooter was the Memphis Police Department Officer, Lt.
 Earl Clark."
-King's youngest child Bernice later said, "It pains my heart that James Earl Ray had to spend his life in prison paying for things he didn't do."

-James Douglass and a local Memphis TV reporter were the only journalists to cover every session of the proceedings.
-Douglass wrote that in his view, Jowers was never the King family's primary concern: "As soon became evident in court, the real defendants were the anonymous co-conspirators who stood in the shadows behind Jowers."
-To his point, Coretta Scott King said in a statement after the trial: "There is abundant evidence of a major, high-level conspiracy in the assassination of my husband."
-She added how the jury found that the Mafia and various government agencies "were deeply involved in the assassination. ...
+King's youngest child Bernice told The Washington Post, "It pains my heart that James Earl Ray had to spend his life in prison paying for things he didn't do."
+Coretta Scott King said after the verdict: "There is abundant evidence of a major, high-level conspiracy in the assassination of my husband."
+She noted how the jury found that the Mafia and various government agencies "were deeply involved in the assassination....
 Mr. Ray was set up to take the blame."

-The U.S. mainstream press did not treat the verdict as a significant development in Dr. King's assassination.
+The U.S. mainstream press did not treat the verdict as a significant development in the MLK assassination.
 In its summary of the trial, The New York Times reported that "a vast conspiracy [was] alleged but not proved."
 The Los Angeles Times cast doubt on the validity of the King family's case, and concluded its article with a 1997 quote from a homicide detective who labeled attorney William Pepper "the biggest liar that ever hit the ground.
 He'll say anything in the world for a little notoriety."
-The weekly magazine U.S. News & World Report characterized Pepper as "a man prone to bizarre conspiracy theories", and quoted King biographer Dave Garrow who called the verdict "almost meaningless".
+The Atlanta Journal-Constitution quoted King biographer Dave Garrow: "This verdict is meaningless.
+This will have no impact on history."